strapi/documentation/docs/developer-docs/latest/development/typescript.md

 2. Within the body of the `register` method, start typing `strapi.` and use keyboard arrows to browse the available properties.
 3. Choose `runLifecyclesfunction` from the list.
 4. When the `strapi.runLifecyclesFunctions` method is added, a list of available lifecycle types (i.e. `register`, `bootstrap` and `destroy`) are returned by the code editor.
-Use keyboard arrows to choose one of them and the code will autocomplete.
+Use keyboard arrows to choose one of the lifecycles and the code will autocomplete.

 ## Develop a plugin using TypeScript